 Magnesium is an abundant mineral in the body and is - luckily - present in most foods.
 It is required for over 300 metabolic reactions in the human body and is crucial for maintaining bone health and proper muscle function.
 Some studies show a relation between dietary magnesium and a decreased risk of heart disease and type 2 diabetes.
 Unfortunately, while our North American diets are high in calories, they are paradoxically low in some nutrients.

 A magnesium deficiency may develop in those who do not consume enough magnesium daily, or those suffering from chronic illnesses.
 While symptoms of low magnesium may not appear overnight, that doesn't mean that consumers should not be concerned about their magnesium levels.
 Early signs of magnesium deficiency include nausea, vomiting, and decreased appetite.
 While more severe symptoms include muscle cramps, seizures, and even abnormal heart rhythms.
 Most healthy adults require between 300-400 mg of magnesium a day.
 Factors affecting magnesium requirements are age, gender, and overall health.
 As with most vitamins and minerals, it's best to obtain them from foods rather than supplements.
 Talk to your doctor or dietician before turning to supplements for your magnesium intake.
 Santevia has compiled a list of magnesium-rich foods that will help you get your daily requirements in 2020:

-Leafy green vegetables, like spinach and kale, are great sources of magnesium.
-Whether you like to eat them in a salad or sauted, adding these vegetables to your shopping list will help increase your magnesium intake.
+Leafy green vegetables, like spinach and kale, are excellent sources of magnesium.
+Whether you like to eat them in a salad or sauteed, adding these vegetables to your shopping list will help increase your magnesium intake.
 You can even mix them into delicious winter soups.
 Check out this yummy cheddar broccoli recipe to warm you up this winter.

 Nuts and Seeds